Buy LED Grow Lights For Sale Online

 1) Eliminates the shock plants get when lighting conditions change

 When a plant grows leaves, those leaves are optimized for the light they are grown under.
-Changing the spectrum shocks the plant, because the existing leaves aren't optimized for the new conditions.
+Changing the light spectrum shocks the plant, because the existing leaves aren't optimized for the new conditions.

-New leaves grown under the new lighting conditions will be optimized for them, but until those new leaves have grown, the plant will not be able to make the best use of the new light you're providing.
+New leaves grown under the new lighting conditions will be optimized for them, but until those new leaves have grown, the plant will not be able to make the best use of the new light spectrum you're providing.

-Using the same spectrum throughout the plant life eliminates this shock and results in a decrease in flower time of around one to three days.
+Using the same light spectrum throughout the plant life eliminates this shock and results in a decrease in flower time of around one to three days.
 It also results in an increased yield.